Huawei P20 Pro Specs

-- These are the best smartphones of 2018
+- These are the best smartphones

 What innovations does Huawei bring to the table?
 The headline feature here is the triple lens camera, which is exclusive to the Pro model.
 It packs in a RGB, monochrome, and telephoto sensor to improve the smartphone's image taking versatility.